opdavies/oliverdavies.uk/source/_posts/2012-07-14-install-nomensa-media-player-drupal.md

 {% block content %}
 *The official documentation for this module is now located at <https://www.drupal.org/node/2383447>.
 This post was accurate at the time of writing, whereas the documentation page will be kept up to date with any future changes.*

-This week I released the first version of the Nomensa Accessible Media Player module for Drupal 7.
-Here's some instructions of how to install and configure it.

 ## Initial configuration

 ### Download the Library